Spring Pea Risotto with Mint & Pancetta

 And while risotto has a reputation for being complicated, it’s really just about rhythm and attention.
 Once you understand the process, the possibilities become endless with every changing season.

-What You’ll Need to Make SPRING PEA RISOTTO WITH MINT & PANCETTA :
+INGREDIENTS FOR SPRING PEA RISOTTO WITH MINT & PANCETTA :

 - Chicken Broth